UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Configuration

-The [Configuration Document](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md) is the same as the information included on the Polyglot Notification Nodeserver Configuration Page.
+The [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md) is the same as the information included on the Polyglot Notification Nodeserver Configuration Page.

 ## How it works

-Will add more information here when finalized
+Will add more information here when finalized someday...

 ## Nodes

+There are 3 types of nodes
+- Controller
+  - Main node for the server
+- Service Nodes
+  - For services such as Pushover, can be multiple for each Service if defined in the Configuration Page
+- Message Nodes
+  - Message nodes defined by user on the Configuration Page They are all documented below.

 ### Notification Controller